 The idea of deep breathing to reduce stress may sound like a new concept, but it’s really an ancient one.
 The Yoga Sutras, a philosophical guidebook organized around 600 BC, outlined breath control, called pranayama in Sanskrit, as a method for calming and clearing your mind.

-Today I’m sharing five breathing exercises that kids can practice to recenter after a meltdown or make it a part of their bedtime routine to ease the transition from an anxious day to a restful night.
+In these five breathing exercises, kids can practice recentering after a meltdown.
+Or they can make it a part of their bedtime routine to ease the transition from an anxious day to a restful night.

 #1 Buddy Breathing